elasticpath/html5-reference-storefront/documentation/extending.md

 ====================
 HTML5 Reference Storefront functionality is divided into modules.
 For example, profile, cart, authentication, checkout, and so on are all separate modules.
 An HTML5 Storefront module is the view, plus the code backing the view.
 This means that each module is its own Model View Controller (MVC) component.
-For example, the profile module contains all code to retrieve and update a customer's profile data in Cortex API (Model and Controller) and contains the HTML and JS code to show the customer's profile data in the Storefront (View).
+For example, the profile module contains all code to retrieve and update a customer's profile data (Model and Controller) and contains the HTML and JS code to show the customer's profile data in the Storefront (View).

-HTML5 Storefront Modular Design Benefits:
+HTML5 Storefront's Modular Design Benefits:
 * Customizable - Add a new feature by creating a new module and adding it to the <code>module</code> folder, as opposed to modifying multiple pieces of code throughout the Storefront to create the functionality.
 * Maintainable - The Storefront's modular architecture enables you to make changes, i.e. add new functionality and enhance existing functionality, without breaking the entire system.
 * Debuggable - Debug individual modules to isolate HTML5 Storefront issues, rather than debugging vast amounts of JS code.
 * Updatable - The HTML5 Reference Storefront is under continual development.
-With your customized features and enhancements in distinct modules, you can more easily update the out-of-the-box code without overwriting your custom code.
+With your customized features and enhancements coded in distinct modules, you can more easily update the out-of-the-box code without overwriting your custom code.

 **HTML5 Reference Storefront Modules**

 ![List of Modules](https://github.elasticpath.net/cortex/ui-storefront/raw/master/documentation/img/modulesList.png)

 **Components vs Modules**

 You'll notice the <code>modules</code> folder also contains a <code>components</code> folder.
 Components are very similar to modules, but their purpose is slightly different.
 Modules are complete, stand-alone units of functionality, which include a Model, View, and Controller.
 Components are units of code that are designed for reuse in other modules.
-In most cases, components just contain the View and the Controller, not the Model, which is passed to it by the module that is using this component.
+In most cases, components just contain the View and the Controller, not the Model, which is passed to it by the module using the component.
-For example, the <code>address</code> component, provides the Controller and View to create, retrieve, and view customer addresses.
+For example, the <code>address</code> component provides the Controller and View to create, retrieve, and view customer addresses.
-<code>address</code> is reused in the <code>profile</code> and <code>receipt</code> modules, to allow customers to create, update, and view their addresses through these module's views.
+<code>address</code> is reused in the <code>profile</code> and <code>receipt</code> modules to allow customers to create, update, and view their addresses through these module's views.

 **Module Creation Guidelines**